Saturday, July 26, 2008

 I did not deny this.

-She tossed a rolled-up pair of the black ones in my general direction, and I nabbed them one-handed before they could sail out the window.
+She tossed a rolled-up pair of the black ones in my general direction, and I nabbed them one-handed, my arm outstretched like Willie Mays catching a hard line drive.

 “Someday your mother will be gone, Arnold.
 What will you do?”